-- 1) Basic concepts of communication theory. - 2) Introduction on semiotic analysis - 3) Principals and components of interpersonal communication. - 4) Verbal and Non Verbal communication - 5) Effective Listening - 6) Fundamentals of Public Communication and Presentation skills - 7) Building blocks of effective writing and documents - 8) Word processing and Presentation software (laboratory)
+- 1) Basic concepts of communication theory.

+- 2) Introduction on semiotic analysis

+- 3) Principals and components of interpersonal communication.

+- 4) Verbal and Non Verbal communication

+- 5) Effective Listening

+- 6) Fundamentals of Public Communication and Presentation skills

 - 1) Demonstrate and apply an understanding of the theories and process underpinning communication in a business setting. - 2) Analyze advertising messages in the context of semiotic analysis. - 3) Categorize the types of nonverbal communication and use examples from each category to illustrate the use of nonverbal communication in making effective interpersonal and public communication. - 4) Demonstrate the ability to prepare and present information, using the appropriate presentations skills that will increase understanding, retention, and motivation to act. - 5) Describe the planning process and essential elements of a business document. - 6) Compose and formatting documents and presentations visual materials, using MsWord and MsPowerpoint.